plexinc/pms-docker/README.md

 plexinc/pms-docker
 ```

+For those who use docker-compose, this repository provides the necessary YML file to be modified for your own use.

 ## Parameters

 - `-p 32400:32400/tcp` Forwards port 32400 from the host to the container.
 This is the primary port that Plex uses for communication and is required for Plex Media Server to operate.